Czech Technical University in Prague: Growth and ethnic split (19th century)

+Closures and renewal (20th century)

+During the Nazi occupation of Czechoslovakia, CTU was closed, along with all other Czech universities, on 17 November 1939 due to protests by Czech students.
+The German Technical University was not closed as it was managed directly by the Third Reich.
+The German University was closed by Czechoslovak President Beneš's decree in 1945 in the context of the expulsion of German speakers from Czechoslovakia.
+The Czech Technical University was reopened and is currently the sole successor of the institution's long and turbulent history.

 Academic profile

 Rankings

 The CTU is the best technical university in the Czech Republic.
 In 2010, in the world rating of THES-QS universities in the category of technical sciences, the CTU took the 121st place, in the category of natural sciences – 246th place.
 In 2018, Czech Technical University was ranked as 220th in Engineering and Technology in the QS World University Rankings.

 Admissions

 Students apply to faculty.
 Each faculty has different admissions requirements.
 Acceptance rate ranges from 52.32% (Faculty of Information Technology) to 81.51% (Faculty of Transportation Sciences).
 The percentage of international students grew from 2.5% in 2000 to 16.4% in 2017.

 Graduation rate

 Due to the pace and difficulty of CTU coursework, high percentage of students fail to complete first year of their studies.
 First year failure rates range from 23% (Faculty of Civil Engineering) to 47% (Faculty of Information Technology).
 Overall, only 48% of enrolled undergraduate students end up graduating.